-The interim RIS uses the term 'democratic oversight' rather than 'civilian control' which was used in the Inquiry report to describe this concept.
-Democratic oversight better reflects that oversight is exercised by democratically elected representatives rather than public servants, and enables better differentiation with the Secretary of Defence's role as 'principal civilian adviser' to the Minister.
+The RIS uses the term 'democratic oversight' rather than 'civilian control' which was used in the Inquiry report to describe this concept.
+Democratic oversight better reflects that oversight is facilitated by democratically elected representatives rather than public servants, and enables better differentiation with the Secretary of Defence's role as 'principal civilian adviser' to the Minister.

-- 4. In February 2021, Cabinet agreed a policy outcome and a set of objectives for the establishment of the IGD [CAB-21-MIN-00076 refers].
-Cabinet also invited the Attorney-General and Minister of Defence to report back with detailed policy proposals on the scope, functions, powers, and form of the IGD. - 5.
-The policy outcome that Cabinet agreed is: - a.
-An oversight function, independent of the NZDF, that will strengthen democratic accountability and civilian control of the military and increase public confidence that issues regarding the legality and propriety of its actions are able to be appropriately investigated, with the flexibility and durability to respond to the complexity of the NZDF's business now and in the future. - 6.
-The objectives that Cabinet agreed for the establishment of the IGD are that it is - i.
-Independent: The overseer has complete operational, financial, structural, and reporting independence from the NZDF.
+General and Minister of Defence to report back with detailed policy proposals on the scope, functions, powers, and form of the IGD.

+5. The policy outcome that Cabinet agreed is:

+An oversight function, independent of the NZDF, that will strengthen democratic accountability and civilian control of the military and increase public confidence that issues regarding the legality and propriety of its actions are able to be appropriately investigated, with the flexibility and durability to respond to the complexity of the NZDF's business now and in the future.

+- 6. The objectives that Cabinet agreed for the establishment of the IGD are that it is: - Independent: The overseer has complete operational, financial, structural, i. and reporting independence from the NZDF.